 The prevalence of the Garnacha grape in the northern and eastern parts of Spain also explains why it gained such fame in France.
 This is the Spanish-French border and in the middle of the 16th century Louis XIII went to war with the Spanish crown, in aid of Catalonia.
 The end result was a treaty which saw the Roussillon region given to France.

-It was here in what is now the Languedoc-Roussillon region that Grenache found its French legs.
+It was here in what is now the Languedoc-Roussillon region that this grape variety found its French legs.
 These legs then quickly walked through the Rhône Valley and much of France.
 Today Grenache is a ubiquitous feature in French wine and a key partner in a number of flagship varieties such as Châteauneuf-du-Pape and Côtes du Rhône.

 New World Grenache

-Similarly, to other notable grapes like Malbec, Grenache has found another life outside the old world.
+Similarly, to other notable grapes like Malbec, it has found another life outside the old world.
 Its versatility has seen it adopted by winemakers across the world.
 Most notably, the USA and Australia.
-The ability for it to withstand both heat and winds allow it to thrive in the scorching hot wine regions of California and Southern Australia, (the McLaren Vale and Barossa Valley regions in particular).
+The ability for it to withstand both heat and winds allow it to thrive in the hotter wine regions of California, Chile and Southern Australia, (the McLaren Vale and Barossa Valley regions in particular).